wang-zhuoran/Infrared-Temperature-and-Mask-Detection-System/README.md

 ## Meeting Logging
 2021.4.11
 Discussed the basic timetable and the hardware platform we need(**Raspberry Pi**).
 In addition, we decided to use **OpenCV** to recongnize the mask.

+2021.4.28
+Installed TensorFlow and MiniConda.
+Tried simple models implemented in TensorFlow.
+Machine Learning is still in progress.